 Since the design claimed in the present application is not patentably distinct from the design claimed in the [4] application, this provisional rejection may be overcome by merging the two applications into a single continuation-in-part and abandoning the separate parent applications.
 For applications filed on or after November 29, 1999, this rejection might also be overcome by showing that the subject matter of the reference and the claimed invention were, at the time the invention was made, owned by the same person or subject to an obligation of assignment to the same person.
-See MPEP § 706.02(1)(1) and § 706.02(1)(2).
+See MPEP § 2146 et seq.

-- 1. This form paragraph should be used when the claimed design in the application being examined is obvious over the design claimed in an earlier-filed copending application. - 2.
+- 1. This form paragraph should be used when the claimed design in the application being examined is obvious over the design claimed in a copending application that would constitute prior art under pre-AIA 35 U.S.C.
+102(e) if published under 35 U.S.C.
+122 or patented. - 2.
 A provisional nonstatutory double patenting rejection must also be included in the action. - 3.
 In brackets 1 and 4, insert serial number of copending application. - 4.
 In bracket 2, insert inventor or assignee. - 5.
 In bracket 3, provide explanation of obviousness including differences and follow the explanation with form paragraphs 15.70.fti and 15.67 or 15.68. - 6.
 This form paragraph must be preceded by form paragraph 15.19.02.fti. - 7.
 For applications with an actual filing date on or after March 16, 2013, that claim priority to, or the benefit of, an application filed before March 16, 2013, this form paragraph must be preceded by form paragraph 15.10.15.

-¶ 15.19.05.aia 35 U.S.C.
+\P 15.19.05.aia 35 U.S.C.
 102(a)(2)/103 rejection - design disclosed, no common inventors or common assignees